 "Remarkable Cycling Feat"

-the water, and the wheel of the machine was revealed.
+up the water, and the wheel of the machine was revealed.
 No owner has appeared, and it is proposed that dragging operations should be commenced.
-All day yesterday the police
+All day yesterday the

-were dragging the canal, crowds of people being present.
-Our Gargrave correspondent writes that the dragging operations ceased last night without any body being discovered.
+police were dragging the canal, crowds of people being present.
+Our Gargrave correspondent writes that the dragging operations ceased last night without any body being

-No Gargrave man is known to missing, but on Saturday there was a large number of cyclists in the neighbourhood."
+discovered.
+No Gargrave man is known to be missing, but on Saturday there was a large number of cyclists in the neighbourhood."